KilledByAPixel/LittleJS/README.md

 ## How to use LittleJS

-It is recommended that you start by copying the [LittleJS Starter Project](https://github.com/KilledByAPixel/LittleJS/blob/main/game.js) It is mostly empty with just a few things you can use to get started or remove.
+It is recommended that you start by copying the [LittleJS Starter Project](https://github.com/KilledByAPixel/LittleJS/blob/main/game.js) This file is mostly empty with just a few things you can use to get started or remove.
 You can also download and include [engine.all.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.js) or [engine.all.min.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.min.js).

 In order to load files like images you will need to run a small web server like http-server on npm.
-I prefer to use an editor that does this for me automatically like [Brackets](https://brackets.io/) or Vs Code with the [Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+I prefer to use an editor that does this for me automatically like [Brackets](https://brackets.io/) or VS Code with the [Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

-To startup LittleJS, you must create 5 functions and call engineInit.
+To startup LittleJS, you must create 5 functions and pass them to engineInit.
 A canvas will automatically be created and added to the document.
 You can use this template to get started.

 ```javascript